INDIA FOR HUMANITY

-Jaipur Foot is also collaborating on research projects with MIT for the development of a new knee joint, a polyurethane foot, and an off-road wheelchair-cum-hand-pedalled tricycle for paraplegic patients.
+Jaipur Foot is also collaborating on research projects with MIT for the development of a new knee joint, a polyurethane foot, and an off-road wheelchair-cum-hand-pedaled tricycle for paraplegic patients.

-Jaiput Foot has a Special Consultative Status with the economic and social Council of the United Nations Organization (UNO).
+Jaipur Foot has a Special Consultative Status with the economic and social Council of the United Nations Organization (UNO).
 JF also holds on-the-spot Limb/Caliper fitment camps in foreign countries.
 This is done at the instance of either the government of that country or the Government of India or some donors.
 For these camps too, teams of doctors and technicians are sent by JF to the determined locations along with equipment and materials.
-As of date, JF has held over 50 camps in the 26 countries across the world.
+As of date, JF has held over 78 camps in the 33 countries in Asia, Africa & Latin America.

 The focus today is on the activities of Jaipur Foot in India and in other countries of the world as an extension of the humanitarian intervention of India.
 In India’s diplomatic narratives, we often speak of important political, strategic and economic initiatives.
 What is less known is India’s extensive diplomatic initiatives in the service of humanity in keeping with our civilizational values of ‘Vasudhaiva Kutumbakam’ – the world is one family.

 In my personal experience, I have seen the positive impact of Jaipur Foot camps in post-conflict northern Sri Lanka as well as more recently in Bangladesh, where we worked with the MOIN Foundation.
-Bangladesh Consul General spoke a short while ago of India’s humanitarian assistance for Rohingya refugees.
 In fact, India air-lifted and sent by special ships four tranches of relief assistance to hundreds of thousands of displaced families that are in camps in Bangladesh.
 This has been our commitment not only to deal with humanitarian issues created by the influx of over 700,000 displaced persons from the Rakhine state in Myanmar but also in working closely with our neighbours and partners in dealing with humanitarian issues at their doorsteps.

-The personal leadership of the President of the Jaipur Foot Mr. D.R.
-Mehta has been an important factor in the success of this important philanthropic activity in the service of humanity.
-I am also happy to note that Ambassador Satish Mehta, a sterling member of the Indian Foreign Service, has also joined the organization and is adding his experience and organizational prowess to the effort.
+The personal leadership of the President of the Jaipur Foot Dr. D.R.
+Mehta has been an important factor in the success of this important philanthropic activity in the service of humanity

 ABOUT MAHATMA GANDHI